muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 ## Possrep Heuristics

-The following table indicates the basic heuristics for how each primary possrep is recognized within a valid Muldis Object Notation artifact:
+The following table indicates the basic heuristics for how each possrep is recognized within a valid Muldis Object Notation artifact:

 ```